sdfrench/CYBR8420-GotRoot/ProjectProposal (Rev).md

 Bitwarden was created by 8bit Solutions LLC, and first released on August 10, 2016.
 The project has 29 contributors.

-The application is very popular within the domain, receiving 4 stars and ranks in the top 10 of 'best' password managers in 2019.
+The application is very popular within the domain, receiving 4 stars and ranks in the top 10 of 'best' password managers of 2019.

 References